 Be sure to check with your veterinarian before making these types of changes to your dog’s diet.
 They’ll likely agree with these healthier choices and may advise you to give them smaller portions at first to see how they may react to them.
 Your pet may have an unknown allergy or have some other type of adverse reaction when consuming them, especially blueberries that may cause digestive issues.

-So, in summary, if you’re wondering “Is watermelon OK for dogs?”, put yourself at ease because dogs can have watermelon and they love it!
+So, in summary, if you’re wondering “Is watermelon OK for dogs?” or “Can dogs eat watermelon rinds?“, then put yourself at ease because dogs can have watermelon and they love it!